Experiencing Virtual Reality

 Opportunities for innovative research

-In the course of this academic year, the lab will be equipped with sensing technology.
+The lab is also equipped with sensing technology.
 It will allow researchers to monitor a whole range of conscious and unconscious reactions in test subjects.
 What do they look at when exposed to images of a refugee camp?
 What are their physical reactions?

 Cooperation with the business community